akshaykumar-gunari/ak-verse/docs/index.md

 ## A Journey of Lifelong Learning and Sharing

-Welcome to this platform **AK-Sphere** — a space crafted with the passion for learning and sharing knowledge in the ever-expanding world of technology.
+Welcome to this platform **AK-Verse** — a space crafted with the passion for learning and sharing knowledge in the ever-expanding world of technology.
 This site reflects my journey through education, exploration, and discovery, where each piece of knowledge I have gained is transformed into something valuable for others to learn and grow.

 I believe that learning is not confined to a classroom or a specific stage in life; it is a lifelong pursuit that continuously shapes us.
 Through this platform, I aspire to document every step of my learning process—whether it’s a concept I mastered during my studies, a challenge I overcame in my professional career, or an exciting new technology I explored out of sheer curiosity.